rajdeep-chakraborty-418/pei-processing/readme.md

   - create a folder under artifacts named sql_files
     - Upload SQL files from scripts over there
 - Navigate to src.main.flow.py
+- Added the below two lines at the top of the file for modular execution
+  - import sys
+  - sys.path.append("/Workspace/Shared/codebase/pei-processing/")
 - Run the flow.py with the All Purpose Cluster / Serverless
 - Observe the logs in console for completion of steps with message
-- Display Top 50 records for each SQL statement in terminal
+- Display Top 50 rows (Added in src.main.utils.constants.py as NO_OF_RECORDS_TO_SHOW) each SQL Query statement in terminal
+  1. Profit by Year
+  2. Profit by Year + Product Category
+  3. Profit by Customer
+  4. Profit by Customer + Year
-- Once Completed Open the Delta Tables in Databricks SQL
+- Once Execution is Completed Open the Delta Tables in Databricks SQL
   - Raw Tables
     - pipeline.pei.orders_raw
     - pipeline.pei.customers_raw